 COVID-19 Vaccines Print Page

-Note: this information is based on knowledge available at this moment in time (Last updated April 23, 2021 to reflect eligibility for vaccine for those with rheumatic disease… please scroll to the bottom); data about the effectiveness and safety of available vaccines will continuously be updated.
+Note: this information is based on knowledge available at this moment in time (Last updated September 23, 2021); data about the effectiveness and safety of available vaccines will continuously be updated.
 Check back here for updated information as it becomes available.
 For more information about COVID-19 in general and arthritis, click here.

 If you have a rheumatic condition, you are eligible to book an appointment for COVID-19 vaccine today.
 For more information and to book your vaccine appointment, please visit: https://www.alberta.ca/covid19-vaccine.aspx

 The available vaccines are highly effective in preventing COVID-19 infection, and in particular severe COVID-19 requiring hospitalization.
-Although there is no data proving their effectiveness in patients with rheumatic diseases, these vaccines can be used safely in patients with rheumatic diseases as well as patients receiving drugs that influence the immune system.
+Although there is limited data proving their effectiveness in patients with rheumatic diseases, this data is rapidly growing.
+These vaccines can be used safely in patients with rheumatic diseases as well as patients receiving drugs that influence the immune system.

-- Pfizer-BioNTech (tozinameran or BNT162b2) COVID-19 mRNA vaccine is approved for people who are at least 16 years of age
+- Pfizer-BioNTech (Comirnaty, BNT162b2) COVID-19 mRNA vaccine is approved for people who are at least 16 years of age

-- Johnson & Johnson COVID-19 DNA vaccine is approved for people who are at least 18 years of age
+- Moderna Therapeutics (SpikeVax, mRNA-1273) mRNA and the AstraZeneca (ChAdOx1-S) and Johnson & Johnson COVID-19 DNA vaccines are approved for people who are at least 18 years of age

 How is the vaccine administered?

-- Pfizer-BioNTech: provided as a 2-dose regimen, with an intramuscular injection (upper arm) generally spaced 21 days apart (up to 4 months)
+- Comirnaty (Pfizer-BioNTech): provided as a 2-dose regimen, generally spaced 21 days apart (up to 4 months)

-- Moderna: provided as a 2-dose regimen, with an intramuscular injection (upper arm) generally spaced 28 days apart (up to 4 months)
+- SpikeVax (Moderna): provided as a 2-dose regimen, generally spaced 28 days apart (up to 4 months)

 How does the vaccine work?